SaraZhang919/data-automation-vm/CONTEXT.md

 ## Key Decisions Made
 1. **Service Account auth** (not OAuth) — no token expiry, no browser flow needed
 2. **Public repo** — credentials are in GitHub Secrets, code has no sensitive data
-3. **Previous week comparison** — first run pulls from API; subsequent runs read from sheet column
+3. **Previous period comparison** — always fetched from the API for the prior period; sheet is never used for prev data
-4. **Pages tracked** — top 30 by organic active users per subdomain + all URLs in "Page name" sheet, deduplicated
+4. **Pages tracked** — top 30 by organic active users per subdomain + all URLs in "Page name" sheet, deduplicated; URL matching uses `url.startswith(base_url)` for strict subdomain isolation
 5. **Brand queries** — filter GSC for exact "Vidmud" + contains "Vidmud"; week-over-week from sheet
 6. **Engagement metrics** (New Users, Engagement Rate, Avg Session Duration, Key Events) — filtered to Organic Search
 7. **Alert levels** — Yellow and Red only, matching Thresholds sheet exactly